Superadditivity of Quantum Channel Coding Rate with Finite Blocklength Joint Measurements: A Lower Bound on

+\begin{remark} Note that this corollary shows that at the value of $N$ specified in (\ref{eqn:N11}), the coherent-state BPSK channel can attain the PIE at least as high as $C_{1,\sf{Binary}}(\E)/\E$ for the first- and second-order terms, which is the maximum achievable PIE at $N=1$ with the optimal binary-input satisfying the mean photon-number constraint $\E$.
+Furthermore, at $N$ of (\ref{eqn:N12}), the lower bound already approaches $C_{\sf{BPSK}}(\E)$ and $C(\E)$ (to the first two order terms), which are the maximum information rates achievable with an arbitrarily large length of quantum processing for BPSK channel and for optimal continuous-input channel, respectively.
+It means that in order to achieve the ultimate limit of PIE, we do not need to incorporate any further complicated quantum processing of which the measurement length is larger than $N$ in (\ref{eqn:N12}). \end{remark}

-Using the result of (\ref{eqn:CNLBR}), the photon information efficiency achievable by the BPSK channel is plotted as a function of $N$ in Fig. \ref{fig:graph}.
-When the average photon number transmitted per symbol, $\E$, is $0.01$, the inner product $\gamma:=|\braket{\sqrt{\pmb\E}}{-\sqrt{\pmb\E}}|=\exp[{-2\E}]=e^{-0.02}$.
-By plugging $\gamma$ into (\ref{eqn:cap_bin1}) and (\ref{eqn:C1_bin1}), and dividing the resulting capacities by $\E$, the PIE at an arbitrarily large $N$ is $5.55$ nats/photon, and at $N=1$, is $1.97$ nats/photon.
-Therefore, as $N$ increases from $1$ to $\infty$, the PIE of the BPSK channel should strictly increase from $1.97$ to $5.55$ nats/photon.
-From the lower bound of PIE in Fig. \ref{fig:graph}, it can be seen that at $N=2400$, a PIE of $3.0$ nats/photon can be achieved, and at $N=9100$, $4.0$ nats/photon is achievable.
+Let us apply these results for the case when the average photon number transmitted per symbol, $\E$, is $0.01$.
+For $\E=0.01$, the inner product $\gamma:=|\braket{\sqrt{\pmb\E}}{-\sqrt{\pmb\E}}|=\exp[{-2\E}]=e^{-0.02}$.
+By plugging $\gamma$ into (\ref{eqn:cap_bin1_1}) and (\ref{eqn:C1_bin1}), and dividing the resulting capacities by $\E$, the PIE at an arbitrarily large $N$ is $5.55$ nats/photon, and at $N=1$, is $1.97$ nats/photon.
+Therefore, as $N$ increases from $1$ to $\infty$, the gain in PIE from a joint measurement of an arbitrarily large length can be maximally $3.58$ nats/photon.

+The photon information efficiency achievable by the BPSK channel at a finite measurement blocklength $N$, the right hand side of \eqref{eqn:CNLBR}, is plotted as a function of $N$ at $\E=0.01$ in Fig. \ref{fig:graph}.
+From the lower bound on PIE in Fig. \ref{fig:graph}, it can be seen that at $N=2400$, a PIE of $3.0$ nats/photon can be achieved, and at $N=9100$, $4.0$ nats/photon is achievable.
 The lower bound is not tight in the regime of very small $N$, but it gets tighter as $N$ increases, and approaches the ultimate limit of PIE as $N\to\infty$.

+Let us compare these results with the approximations from the scaling laws as $\E\to0$.
+From the approximations in (\ref{CBPSK}), (\ref{eqn:C1BPSK}) and (\ref{eqn:C1B}), a few reference points of PIE are calculated at $\E=0.01$: